cirillom/c-template-project/README.md

 ##### Planned features
 - [ ] Return to old system of creating each .o in order to improve compilation time
-- [ ] Create header new C file with header
+- [ ] Create new C file with matching header